Teeth Straightening Surgery: How It Works, Costs, Benefits & More

 Braces or Aligners

 Jaw alignment surgery alone cannot fix misaligned teeth in most cases.
-You may need to straighten your teeth with braces for up to 18 months before the procedure.
+You may need orthodontic treatment for up to 18 months before the procedure.

-Once the surgical wound is healed and your jaws are aligned, you will undergo another round of orthodontic treatment.
+Once the surgical wound is healed and your jaws are aligned, you may undergo another round of orthodontic treatment.
 This will shift your teeth into their final desired positions.

 Jaw Surgery

-- Make incisions in your jawbone from inside your mouth to minimize facial scars
+- Make incisions in your jawbone or chin from inside your mouth to minimize facial scars.

-- Reposition the jawbone by moving it forward or backward to align it with the opposite jaw
+- Reposition the jawbone or chin by moving it forward or backward to align it with the opposite jaw.

-- Secure the moved jawbone in place with safe biocompatible plates and screws
+- Secure the moved jawbone or chin in place, often using safe biocompatible plates and screws.

 If your jawbone is not dense enough to support the surgery, your surgeon may also graft bone from other parts of your body to your jaws during this process.